signalogic/SigSRF_SDK/codecs_readme.md

     #define DS_PAYLOAD_INFO_IGNORE_DTMF               /* DSGetPayloadInfo() default behavior is to recognize payload_size == 4 as a DTMF event (RFC 4733), set NumFrames to 1 and set fDTMF in payload_info, and immediately return 0 without reference to codec_param and payload.
 To override this behavior DS_PAYLOAD_INFO_IGNORE_DTMF can be given in uFlags */

     #define DS_PAYLOAD_INFO_SUPPRESS_WARNING_MSG      /* suppress DSGetPayloadInfo() warning messages.
 Examples of this usage are in mediaMin.cpp */

-/* DSGetPayloadHeaderToC() returns a nominal AMR or EVS payload header ToC based on payload size.
-For EVS, this API should be called *only* with non-collision ("protected") payload sizes.
-The ToC is normally one byte, including a 4-bit FT field within the ToC, so it's returned in the low byte of the return value, but could be larger for other codecs if supported.
-See the AMR and EVS specs for ToC bit fields definitions */

-  int DSGetPayloadHeaderToC(int codec_type, uint8_t* payload, int payload_len);

 ```

 <a name="DSGetPayloadHeaderToC"></a>